Skip to main content

 Reading state

-The STATE constant works identically but doesn’t require capturing the return value — useful when state is set by actions rather than initialization, or when you want a quick reference without calling set_initial_state first:
+The STATE constant works identically but doesn’t require capturing the return value — useful when state is set by actions rather than initialization, or when you want a quick reference without creating an Rx first:

 from prefab_ui.components import STATE